Nicodman/Reasoning_Agents_2020/README.md

 ## Documentation
-You can see our final slide presentation about this project in Documents Folder
+You can see our final slide presentation about this project in Presentation folder

 Here there is also the main reference paper of our work.